SergeyMi37/apptools-admin/README.md

 For example, Photo Album, Music Player, and Personal Books Library all come together in a user-friendly treasure chest design.

 ## What's new
-The module for converting queries to a xlsx file based on the python openpyxl library is included.
+The module for converting query results to a xlsx file based on the python openpyxl library is included.

 ## Installation with ZPM